section-engineering-education/engineering-education/content/articles/momentum-based-gradient-optimizer-and-optimization-techniques-for-gradient-descent/index.md

  - url: /engineering-education/momentum-based-gradient-optimizer-and-optimization-techniques-for-gradient-descent/hero.jpg
    alt: Gradient Descent Based Optimization Techniques example image
 ---
-Gradient descent is the optimal method for optimizing neural networks and various other machine learning algorithms.
+Gradient descent is optimal for optimizing neural networks and various other machine learning algorithms.
 This post delves into the inner workings of some of the most popular gradient-based optimization algorithms.
-These algorithms include: Momentum, Adagrad, and Adam.
+These algorithms include Momentum, Adagrad, and Adam.

 ### Table of contents
 - [Table of contents](#table-of-contents)